nuneskn/Zoo-/README.md

 <ul>
     <li> Make sure you type in an animal that is in the list given!.</li>
     <li> Don't add quotations to any of the commands.</li>
-    <li> If you are finished adding animals, enter 0 when prompted about animal typ
+    <li> If you are finished adding animals, enter 0 when prompted about animal type
 </ul>

 <h2> Troubleshooting </h2>